Angelica wine: History

-Angelica dates to the Mission period in California and its name is thought to be taken from the city of Los Angeles.
-It was produced by the Franciscan missionaries and is one of the first wines made in the state.
-Several California producers continue to produce Mission-based Angelica.
+Angelica dates to the Spanish Mission period in California and its name is thought to be taken from the city of Los Angeles.
+It was produced by the Spanish Franciscan missionaries who cultivated Mission grapes throughout the region.
+It originated as an unfermented grape juice mixed with spirits, and then became a more typical fortified wine after a post-Prohibition federal tax-code change.
+Angelica is considered one of the earliest wines made in the state.

 The wine is sometimes made in a simple style and is inexpensive.
 Some is made with great care from ancient vines and can be quite expensive.
 Bottles of Angelica as old as 1870 can still be found and show great distinction.